iamLegend97/satisfactoryhelper/README.md

 ## A helper for satisfactory calculations

 __If you just want to run the program__
-1. Download Satisfactory Helper VX.X
+1. Download Satisfactory Helper Vx.x
-2. Run Satisfactory Helper.exe in SatisfactoryHelperV1/program/core/
+2. Run Satisfactory Helper.exe in SatisfactoryHelperx.x/program/core/
 3. Simply input your desired output rates in the boxes to the left, paired with item you desire.
 When ready, hit calculate.

 __If you want to download the project__